yargnad/The-Lyceum/AIWT_BUILD_GUIDE.md

 | **The Antenna** | Standard 915 MHz SMA Antenna | Included | Comes with the LoRa HAT. |
 | **Misc** | 40-pin GPIO Stacking Header, Wires | $10 | For connecting the HATs and power. |

-### Sovereign AI Software: The v0.1 Target
+### Sovereign AI Software: The NPU-Accelerated Stack (v1.0)

 A core challenge is running AI models efficiently on-device.
-This discovery is the key to the Sovereign build's performance and a perfect example of our "radical resourcefulness" doctrine.
+This full NPU-accelerated stack is the "secret sauce" of the Sovereign build, ensuring high performance and low battery consumption.

+* **Speech-to-Text (STT):** We will use the **[`SenseVoiceSmall-RKNN2`](https://huggingface.co/happyme531/SenseVoiceSmall-RKNN2) model.** This is a lightweight, pre-compiled model **specifically optimized to run on the Rockchip (RKNN) NPU** in our Radxa hardware.
+This will handle the "hearing" part of our loop.

-* **Text-to-Speech (TTS):** We will use the **[`paroli`](https://github.com/marty1885/paroli) library.** This is a critical find, as it is a blazing-fast TTS engine **specifically optimized for the Rockchip NPU** in our Radxa hardware.
-It is extremely fast (generates speech 5x faster than real-time), has a tiny 35MB footprint, and leverages the NPU to ensure low CPU and battery usage.
+* **Text-to-Speech (TTS):** We will use the **[`paroli`](https://github.com/marty1885/paroli) library.** This is a blazing-fast TTS engine, also **specifically optimized for the Rockchip NPU.** It is extremely fast (generates speech 5x faster than real-time), has a tiny 35MB footprint, and will handle the "speaking" part of our loop.

-* **Speech-to-Text (STT):** (Pending) A primary goal is to find an equivalent NPU-accelerated or highly-optimized ARM64 STT library (e.g., a small, quantized `whisper` model) to pair with `paroli`.
+This end-to-end NPU pipeline (SenseVoice -> `paroli`) is a massive technical win.
+It offloads all heavy AI tasks from the main CPU, which will dramatically improve system responsiveness and battery life.

 ## 4. Power Management & Message Reception: The "Two Brains" Architecture